2023 Updated Version

 • Oregon Lactation Accommodations Policy: Reasonable accommodations must be provided for nursing mothers.

-• Oregon Record-Keeping Requirements Policy: Rules regarding employers retaining an employee’s personnel records post-termination must be provided.
+• Oregon Record-Keeping Requirements Policy: Employees are required to keep their employee records for at least 60 days after the date of their departure from the company.
+Rules regarding employers retaining an employee’s personnel records post-termination must be provided.

 • Oregon Bone Marrow Donation Policy: Employers are required to provide employees with leave to donate bone marrow to another person.